 - "Deferred acquisition costs" is an intangible asset in the financial statements and has no equivalent under Solvency II.
 Costs that vary with and are directly related to the acquisition of new and renewal business, including for example commissions and certain underwriting and policy issue expenses, are deferred and subsequently amortised over a defined period. - "Intangible" assets, such as software, are an accounting concept.
 They can be recognised under Solvency II only when they can be sold separately and a valuation can be derived from a quoted market price, in an active market, for the same or a similar asset. - 3.
+Deferred taxes under Solvency II are calculated based on the difference between the Solvency II values ascribed to assets and liabilities and the values ascribed to the same assets and liabilities for tax purposes.
+This difference is multiplied by the undertaking's tax rate.
+The timing of the recognition of profit over the lifetime of business differs between Solvency II and the financial statements due to differences in methodology.
+This results in a tax difference arising as shown in the "Deferred tax assets" line of the above table. - 4.
 The market value for leasehold improvements in the Solvency II balance sheet is nil, as it is assumed that the improvements will revert to the lessor at the expiration date.
-This is consistent with the fair value requirements of Article 75 of the SII Directive. - 4.
+This is consistent with the fair value requirements of Article 75 of the SII Directive. - 5.
 Reinsurance Assets: In the financial statements and under Solvency II, liabilities have been stated gross of reinsurance with a reinsurance asset shown in respect of the value of the ceded business.
-The calculation of the reinsurance asset differs between the financial statements and Solvency II in line with the difference in the liability calculation outlined in Section D.2. - 5.
-"Any other assets, not elsewhere shown" This item mainly consists of indemnity balances, pre-paid expenses and policyholder taxes and reinsured notified claims.
-The difference arises due to a reinsurance impairment of €156k required in the financial statements but not required under Solvency II.
+The calculation of the reinsurance asset differs between the financial statements and Solvency II in line with the difference in the liability calculation outlined in Section D.2. - 6.
+"Any other assets, not elsewhere shown": This item mainly consists of indemnity balances, pre-paid expenses and policyholder taxes and reinsured notified claims.
+The difference arises due to a reinsurance impairment of €164k required in the financial statements but not required under Solvency II.